gohugoio/hugoDocs/content/en/content-management/urls.md

 ### Post-processing

-Hugo provides two mutually exclusive configuration options to alter URLs _after_ it renders a page.
+Hugo provides two mutually exclusive configuration settings to alter URLs _after_ it renders a page.

 #### Canonical URLs

 > [!caution]
-> This is a legacy configuration option, superseded by template functions and Markdown render hooks, and will likely be [removed in a future release][].
+> This is a legacy configuration setting, superseded by template functions and Markdown render hooks, and will likely be [removed in a future release][].
 {class="!mt-6"}

 If enabled, Hugo performs a search and replace _after_ it renders the page.
 It searches for site-relative URLs (those with a leading slash) associated with `action`, `href`, `src`, `srcset`, and `url` attributes.
 It then prepends the `baseURL` to create absolute URLs.